rcrowther/django-tml/README.md

 ### Install
 PyPi,

-    pip install django-tml
+    pip install django-ttml

-Or download the app code to Django.
+or download the app code to Django.

 If you do not need the Django integration, you do not need to install.
 Otherwise, declare in Django settings,